-When the emergency order is granted, the judge will schedule a future hearing with you and the alleged abuser (“defendant”), so that a long-term order can considered.
+When the emergency order is granted, the judge will schedule a future hearing with you and the alleged abuser (“defendant”) so that a long-term order can be considered.
 If the judge feels that the defendant did commit domestic violence against you, then the judge will issue a long-term protective order.
 They are typically valid for one year but can be renewed.

 A North Carolina domestic violence protective order can do the following: